Skip to main content

 • “The point-and-click puzzle gameplay is fantastic, immersive, and endearing.”

-• “The gameplay is smooth, relaxing, and easy to go through; hardly you'll get stuck in the same scenario too long, and even if the whole game is about one and a half hours, it will be the funniest way to spend it.”
+• “The gameplay is smooth, relaxing, and easy to go through; hardly will you get stuck in the same scenario too long, and even if the whole game is about an hour and a half, it will be the funniest way to spend it.”

 • “Puzzles lack clarity: the game doesn’t teach its mechanics well, like needing multiple clicks to interact with some objects, which might leave new players stuck.”